gelsogrove/hiring-exercise/README.md

 1. Make the multiRequestComponent make 3 consecutive requests, 100ms apart.

-     - I created a private function setIntervalX inside a miltiRequest component that receives 3 parameters(callback,delay,repetitions)
+     - I created a private function <ins>setIntervalX</ins> inside a miltiRequest component that receives 3 parameters(callback,delay,repetitions)

 2. Each request should have an HTTP header `X-Request-Type` with value 'A', 'B', and 'C', in order.

-   - For each repetition, it's defined an header request that read the relative values from a dictionary:dictionaryRequest = ['A','B','C'];
+   - For each repetition, it's defined an header request that read the relative values from a dictionary: dictionaryRequest = ['A','B','C'];

 3. The API makes requests of type A wait a bit to simulate some computation.